FabienRoger/Image-Classification-With-Little-Data/README.md

 using alpha = 0.00003, lambda = 0.4,   training accuracy = 0.93, val accuracy = 0.81

 I've also tried longer training times, but they just cause more overfitting.

+## Credits

+I used chunks of code from adityaanantharaman to see how to use flow_from_directory in this context.
+His code : https://github.com/adityaanantharaman/transfer-learning